Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 May effect those with allergy to latex, carrots, or cucumber

-It has been found that consuming 30 mg or more of lycopene per day can cause side-effects.
-This include:
+It has been found that consuming 30 mg or more of lycopene per day can cause side-effects, including:

 - Intestinal disturbance

-Excessive consumption of lycopene rich watermelons can cause symptoms like nausea, vomiting, diarrhea, bloating, gas and indigestion.
+Excessive consumption of lycopene-rich watermelons can cause symptoms like nausea, vomiting, diarrhoea, bloating, gas and indigestion.
 This can be more serious for the elderly, as their digestive systems are more sensitive due to age.

 - Cardiovascular Problems